bcgsc/RNA-Bloom/README.md

 ```
 java -jar RNA-Bloom.jar -pool READSLIST.txt -revcomp-right -t THREADS -outdir OUTDIR
 ```
 This is especially useful for single-cell datasets.
 RNA-Bloom was tested on Smart-seq2 and SMARTer datasets.
+It is not supported for long-read data (`-long`) at this time.

 #### file format for the `-pool` option: